Minnesota deputy on trial in 2018 shooting of suicidal man

 “This was a suicide by cop,” he said, later adding: “It’s a tragedy that he died.
 It is not a crime that he caused his own death.”

 Krook, 31, pleaded not guilty to second-degree manslaughter in the killing of Evans.
-He was among officers who responded to a report of a suicidal armed man in Lake Elmo, about 19 miles (30 kilometers) northeast of Minneapolis.
-The Minnesota Bureau of Criminal Apprehension has said that when officers arrived, Evans was holding a gun and saying he wanted to kill himself.
+Krook was among officers who responded to a report of a suicidal armed man in Lake Elmo, about 19 miles (30 kilometers) northeast of Minneapolis.
+When deputies first arrived, they found Evans kneeling in an intersection, with a gun to his head, according to court testimony.

-Evans had moved from St. Louis to Minnesota to be with his girlfriend, and she had recently broken up with him and he had lost his job.
-On the morning of April 11, 2018, he got a text from a friend who said he was cutting off all social media contact because he was dating Evans’ ex-girlfriend, whom Evans had wanted to marry, according to attorney statements and witnesses Wednesday.
+Evans had moved from St. Louis to Minnesota to be with his girlfriend, and she had recently broken up with him and he lost his job.
+On the morning of April 11, 2018, he got a message from a friend who said he was cutting off all contact because he was dating Evans’ ex-girlfriend, whom Evans had wanted to marry, according to attorney statements and witness testimony Wednesday.

-When she refused, he put on his firefighter dress uniform, sat down and wrote a goodbye note to his parents and to the first responders who would find him, called a friend to say goodbye, and then left his house with his gun, Gysbers testified.
+When she refused, he put on his firefighter dress uniform, wrote goodbye notes to his parents and to the first responders who would find him, called a friend to say goodbye, and then left his house with his gun, Gysbers testified.

 Gysbers testified that Evans never said he wanted to shoot police.
 “He only wanted to hurt himself,” she said.
 She went to a neighbor’s apartment and called 911.

-Nine officers responded, and tried to egotiate with Evans for 39 minutes as he knelt on the ground with his gun to his head.
-Johnson said that Evans never aimed the gun at anyone else.
+Multiple officers responded, including Washington County Sheriff’s Deputy Joshua Ramirez, who arrived first.
+Ramirez testified that he and another deputy tried to negotiate with Evans for 39 minutes as he held the gun to his head.
+Johnson said that Evans never aimed the gun at anyone other than himself.

-But Engh said Krook was uncomfortable with Evans turning his head, fearing that if Evans fired even with the gun at his head, the bullet might hit officers.
+But Engh said Krook was uncomfortable with Evans turning his head, fearing that if Evans fired with the gun at his head, the bullet might hit officers in its trajectory.

+Video from Ramirez’s squad car was played Wednesday, merged with audio from Krook’s body camera.
+Ramirez’s body camera video and audio were also played for the jury.

+In an enhanced version of the squad car video, Evans can be seen kneeling in the street, with his right hand holding the gun to his head as his left hand motions while he talks.
+At times, he quickly twists his torso and moves his head to the left and right.

+As Evans can be seen turning his head quickly from side to side, Krook says: “Ramirez, I’m getting uncomfortable with him turning his head, just so you know.”

+Evans then begins talking about police tactics, saying he knows authorities are doing their jobs, when Krook fires four times as Evans is talking, according to the video and audio played in court.

-Ultimately, Krook fired four times, hitting Evans once.
-He ran toward Evans, who was on his side with his gun still to his head, intending to kick the gun away; when Evans’ arm fell to the ground, Krook fired three more times.
+Johnson said Krook hit Evans once.
+He ran toward Evans, who still had his gun to his head, and intended to kick the gun away, Johnson said.
+When Evans’ arm fell toward the ground, Krook fired three more times.

-Evans was shot twice in the chest, once in the side, and once in the leg.
+Evans was ultimately shot twice in the chest, once in the side, and once in the leg.
+Ramirez’s body camera video shows deputies cutting off his clothing and trying to give him medical attention before Evans is quickly loaded into an ambulance.

 Johnson said that before Krook shot Evans, negotiations had been going well and Evans had repeatedly said he was not going to harm the deputies.
-A deputy got Evans to remove the magazine from his gun, leaving just one bullet in the chamber, and when Evans said at one point that he was going to kill himself in two minutes, a deputy talked him out of it, the prosecutor said.
+Ramirez got Evans to remove the magazine from his gun, potentially leaving just one bullet in the chamber, and when Evans said at one point that he was going to kill himself in two minutes, Ramirez talked him out of it, the prosecutor said.

 “No one was going to talk him out of it,” Engh said.

-Note: This story has been updated to correct the victim’s name to Benjamin Evans, and to note that he was armed, instead of unarmed.